 From Western Maryland

-Conege to:
+College to:

 Baltimore 31 miles

 Columbia 36 miles

 Washington 56 miles

 Gettysburg 24 miles

 Philadelphia 136 miles

 Wilmington 100 miles

 New York 218 miles

 Northern Virginia,

 Fairfax/Arlington 70 miles

+Richmond 86 miles

 From Baltimore:

-Richmond

-Take the Baltimore Beltway (I-695) to Exit 20, Pikesville.
-Exit northwest onto Rte.
-140 (Reisterstown

-86 miles

-Road).
-Continue 30 miles through Reisterstown and around Westminster.
-Exit left onto Rte.
-31 for 1⁄2 mile (WMC golf course on your left) and turn left at the red light onto Rte.
-32 (Main Street).
-The campus visitor entrance is the second left.
+Take the Baltimore Beltway (I-695) to Exit 19 onto I-795 (Northwest Expressway).
+Continue on I-795 North to its completion.
+Follow signs to Westminster via Route 140 North.
+Continue on Route 140 around Westminster and turn left exiting onto Route 31.
+Drive 1⁄4 mile (with the WMC golf course on your left) and turn left at red light onto Route 32.
+Route 32 is Main Street, Westminster, and the campus visitor entrance will be the second one on the left.

 From Washington:

-From the Washington

-Beltway (I-495), exit onto

-I-270 toward Frederick, then

-onto Rte.
-118 East toward
+From the Washington Beltway (I-495), exit onto I-270 toward Frederick, then onto Rte.
+118 East toward Germantown/Damascus.

-Germantown/Damascus.

 Take Rte.
 27 to Westminster.

-Turn left at the intersection

-of Rtes.
-27 and 32, and drive 1⁄2 mile.
+Turn left at the intersection of Rtes.
+27 and 32, and drive $\frac{1}{2}$ mile.
 The campus visitor entrance is the second right.
 From the North: